Blowfish Encryption: How It Works, Advantages, and Comparison

 Blowfish vs. other encryption algorithms

-However, BEA, with its 128-bit blocks and more optimized structure, has replaced Blowfish in most modern applications.
-An improved Blowfish alternative is Twofish, designed by the same author as a candidate for the AES standard.
+However, AES , with its 128-bit blocks and more optimized structure, has replaced Blowfish in most modern applications.
+An improved alternative to Blowfish is Twofish , designed by the same author as a candidate for the AES standard.

 Blowfish encryption remains a viable option in certain niches where security and speed are priorities.
 Its patent-free design and modular structure make it attractive for implementations where flexibility is key.
 Although AES has gained popularity, Blowfish remains a useful tool in environments requiring fast and reliable encryption.